Ender X4

 4/10/25 - More Revisions, Work on BOM (3 hrs)

 I went back and reviewed all the screw holes and made sure they were the right diameter.
 Most of them will be self-tapping, so I had to reduce the hole diameter to accommodate.
 I also changed some of the screw type which were used in order to reduce the cost.
 For instance, I replaced the usage of M2 square nuts in the belt tensioner to use M3 square nuts instead.
-This was so that fewer unique fasteners would need to be purchased.
+This was so that fewer unique fasteners would need to be purchased, thus saving me about $10.

 I then put together a BOM for the printer.